 Human rights and the rule of law continue to be subordinated to business and strategic interests much as Admiral Bristol ordered his naval commanders to do a century ago.
-The editors of this volume are to be congratulated for bringing us these reports of 1920-21 from the US National Archives.
+The editors of this volume ought to be congratulated for bringing us these reports from the US National Archives.
+Van Coufoudakis Ph.D.